erhardtni/MongoDB-intro/README.md

 - Data can be added in the MongoDB shell via db.<collection name>.insert() for a single data entry, or db.<collection name>.insertMany() for multiple data entries.
 - In Atlas, the "insert document" button allows data can be added in either a pre-formatted JSON object, or it can be added in a terminal using Java notation.
 - In Compass, the "add data" button will allow you to either insert a JSON document or upload a .csv or .json file.

+## Additional resources that may help you:
+https://www.youtube.com/watch?v=VELru-FCWDM MongoDB Complete Crash Course. https://www.youtube.com/watch?v=uD3p_rZPBUQ An Introduction to NoSQL databases. https://university.mongodb.com/ Free courses provided by MongoDB to help you master and make the most use out of it.